The Three Musketeers (1946 film)

-The Three Musketeers (Spanish:Los tres mosqueteros) is a 1946 Argentine-Uruguayan historical adventure film directed by Julio Saraceni and starring Armando Bo, Roberto Airaldi and Francisco Pablo Donadio.
+The Three Musketeers (Spanish:Los tres mosqueteros) is a 1946 Argentine-Uruguayan historical adventure film of the classical era of Argentine cinema, directed by Julio Saraceni and starring Armando Bó, Roberto Airaldi and Francisco Pablo Donadio.
 It is one of a number of film adaptations of Alexandre Dumas's 1844 novel The Three Musketeers.
 It was part of a growing trend for co-productions in Latin American filmmaking.
 Much of the film was shot in Montevideo.